Ethereum address is not formatted properly

-What Exodus now has is the ability to test the address for the right characters but also to make sure it is "mixed case."
-This allows you, the user, to be certain the address is being checked for correctness, and will prevent you from accidently sending funds to a malformed address and losing them forever!
-You're welcome.
+Exodus now has the ability to not only test the address for the right characters but also to make sure it is "mixed case."
+This allows you, the user, to be certain the address is being checked for correctness and will prevent you from accidentally sending funds to a malformed address and losing them forever!

-We have had a few users lose money by scanning QR codes (from the Jaxx wallet in particular) that are invalid due to bad image quality or no "checksum" on QR codes, so we want to prevent this from happening in our wallet.
-If you get this message, it is because the address is malformed and should not be used.
-Check with the wallet maker of the wallet which generated the address and ask them for quality control to insure their addresses are "checksummed" for the right characters and for a mixed case.
+We have had a few users lose money by scanning QR codes (from Jaxx and Binance in particular) that are invalid due to bad image quality or no "checksum" on QR codes, so we want to prevent this from happening in our wallet.
+If you get this message, it is because the address is malformed and should be triple-checked before using.
+Check with the wallet maker which generated the address and ask them for quality control to ensure their addresses are "checksummed" for the right characters and for a mixed case.

 This applies to all ERC-20 tokens such as Aragon (ANT), Golem (GNT), Augur (REP), District0X (DNT), etc.